monty5811/apostello/docs/deploy_docker.rst

 Deploying with Docker
 =====================

+*This deployment option is still experimental, please try it out and get in touch if you run into any issues.*

 Deploying with docker is quick and simple with our command line tool.

 The docker setup uses caddy as a web server which means that we get automatic SSL for free with no additional setup.